iammmk/learning-git/README.md

 also B.Tech from IIT Roorkee
 currently SDE @IQVIA

-done B.Tech in mechanical engg.
+done B.Tech in mechanical engg.... batch of 2022.